ibm-cloud-docs/satellite/storage-ebs.md

       ```
       {: pre}

 3. Delete the PVC.
-Because all IBM-provided AWS EBS storage classes are specified with a `Delete` reclaim policy, the PV and the AWS EBS instance in your AWS account are automatically deleted when you delete the PVC.
+Because all {{site.data.keyword.IBM_notm}}-provided AWS EBS storage classes are specified with a `Delete` reclaim policy, the PV and the AWS EBS instance in your AWS account are automatically deleted when you delete the PVC.
    ```sh
    oc delete pvc <pvc_name>
    ```